tianzhaotju/EMD/README.md

 <img src="./figs/overview.png" alt="drawing" width="1000">

-In this study, we empirically investigate various LLMs with different learning strategies on equivalent mutant detection.
+In this study, we empirically investigate various LLMs with different learning strategies for equivalent mutant detection.
 This is a replication package for our empirical study.

 --- --- ---